CommandersAct/tcserverside-flutter-plugin/README.md

       ref: *.*.*-idfa
 ```

+As it might lead to unforeseen behavior; please ensure that you configure Proguard correctly as outlined in the original documentation [here](https://github.com/CommandersAct/AndroidV5/tree/master/TCCore#using-proguard).

 ## Usage :

 Simillar to Android and iOS SDKs, you'll need to create a ServerSide() instance and initialise it with your personal `siteID` and `source_key`.